sagemath/trac_to_gh/Issue 4241.md

 # Issue 4241: magma -- memory is never freed in the interface when MagmaElement's are deleted

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4241

 Original creator: was